transloadit/uppy/website/src/docs/stores.md

 Uppy comes with two state management solutions (stores):

-*   `@uppy/store-default`, a simple object-based store.
+*   `@uppy/store-default`, a basic object-based store.
 *   `@uppy/store-redux`, a store that uses a key in a Redux store.

-There are also some third-party stores:
+You can also use a third-party store:

 *   [uppy-store-ngrx](https://github.com/rimlin/uppy-store-ngrx/), keeping Uppy state in a key in an [Ngrx](https://github.com/ngrx/platform) store for use with Angular.